mattlawer/BButton/README.md

 #BButton 2.0

-BButton is a subclass of UIButton that looks like the [Twitter Bootstrap 2.3](http://twitter.github.com/bootstrap) buttons.
+BButton is a subclass of UIButton that looks like the [Twitter Bootstrap](http://twitter.github.com/bootstrap) buttons.
+(Bootstrap v2 or v3!)

 Forked from [@mattlawer / BButton](https://github.com/mattlawer/BButton) and refactored for more awesome.